Author: Dan Zambonini

 In the beginning, analysts researched investments.
 And the software industry said, “Let there be Research Management Systems to store your research files”.
 And lo, a great evil descended upon the land.

 Hedge fund managers looked upon their research repositories and wept at the inconsistent documents that were checked-in but never used.
-So the software industry responded with further temptations, “Let the RMS also be a place to create and tag research to ensure consistency”.
+In response, the software industry, introducing advanced research management software solutions, tempted, “Let the RMS also be a place to create and tag research to ensure consistency using our research management software”.
 And it was so.

 On the second day, hedge fund managers gazed into the darkness of their unused RMS, and cursed the frustrating interface that had caused analysts to flee.
 The software industry spoke again: “What if we also gave you an awful interface on your mobile device, would that help?”